thcorre/sgnog12-workshop/eda-lab/part3-deviations-eql.md

 - ✅ Understand what configuration deviations are and why they matter
 - ✅ Detect and analyze deviations in your EDA-managed fabric
-- ✅ Learn remediation strategies for configuration drift
+- ✅ Learn to accept or reject deviations
-- ✅ Master EQL syntax and query structure
+- ✅ Master EQL syntax for querying network state
-- ✅ Query network state for operational insights
-- ✅ Build custom dashboards and reports
+- ✅ Build practical queries for day-to-day operations
-- ✅ Automate compliance validation
+- ✅ Extract operational insights from your network

-**Estimated time:** 30 minutes
+**Estimated time:** 45 minutes

 ---